-Also, the interaction between the river and levee areas was limited to user defined upstream and downstream overtopping/breach locations points using simplified linear routing.
-The UNET model was suitable, and the state of the art tool at the time, for determining the flow frequency profiles, but due to software limitations, the UNET model used for the UMRSFFS was less capable for detailed floodplain analysis when compared to the current capabilities of HEC-RAS.
+Also, the interaction between the river and levee areas in the UNET model was limited to user defined upstream and downstream overtopping/breach locations points using simplified linear routing.
+The UNET model was suitable, and the state-of-the-art tool at the time, for determining the flow frequency profiles, but due to software limitations, the UNET model used for the UMRSFFS was less capable for detailed floodplain analysis when compared to the current capabilities of HEC-RAS.
 The scope of work for this UMR FRM hydraulic model does not include an update or comparison to the 2004 UMRSFFS.
 The UMRSFFS was a multi-year study to update the hydrology of the river system, while the UMR FRM hydraulic model is a tool intended for floodplain/flood risk management.

-USACE completed the UMR FRM Phase I Hydraulic Model from Keokuk, IA, to Thebes, IL, in 2017.
-The model development and calibration process is similar between Phase I and Phase II and both models were developed to serve similar purposes.
+USACE completed the UMR FRM Phase I Hydraulic Model from Keokuk, IA, to Thebes, IL, in 2018 and the Phase II (Guttenberg, IA, to Keokuk, IA) and Phase IV (Anoka, MN to Guttenberg, IA) in 2020.
+The model development and calibration process are similar among the four Phases and all models were developed to serve similar purposes.